bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 `lucet_runtime` can't know if it's safe to signal in arbitrary host-provided code[1].
 Instead, we set the execution domain to `Domain::Terminated` and wait for the host code to complete, at which point `lucet_runtime` will exit the guest.

+`Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled` so in `enter_guest_region` that the instance is no longer eligible to run and exit before handing control to the guest.

 Other variants of `Domain` imply an instance state where there is no possible